17 Amazing Brand Storytelling Examples: A Brand’s Once Upon a Time

 Ten years ago, a brand with a good social media presence and an app owned the world.
 Today, this doesn’t mean much.
-Almost every business is present on social media and applications are rare anymore.
+Almost every business is present on social media and applications are not rare anymore.

 At some point, marketers got so caught up in the process, calendars, and numbers that they lost their story, they lost their audience, and they lost purpose.
 It is now evident that social media campaigns also need to tell your brand story, it can’t just be random ads and posts, it all needs to work together in order to highlight your brand values, USP and the story behind who you are.

 See Also: Brand Development

 Content for the sake of content, that’s what most businesses seem to be doing.
-How many times you heard business owners saying “We just want to be there, on digital platforms” or the most common “Let’s create a viral campaign!”?
+How many times have you heard business owners saying “We just want to be there, on digital platforms” or the most common “Let’s create a viral campaign!”?